top of page

 Our system enhances patient safety, mobility, and provides them with valuable insights into their personal birth journey.
 By keeping mothers informed, it helps reduce stress and anxiety, leading to a better childbirth experience.
 The design of our sensor system prioritizes comfort throughout the labor induction journey.

 We have patent pending solution.
-Currently, we are conducting initial clinical validations for our sensor technology at Helsinki University Hospital, Finland.
+Currently, we are conducting initial clinical validations for our sensor technology at Finland-based Helsinki University Hospital.

 Business Finland logo